Case Study #1

 From: 'I don't have the resources I need to succeed'

-To: 'I know exactly how to optimize what I have for maximum impact'
+To: 'I know exactly how to optimize what I have for effective impact'

-The SITUATION: The Business Change Manager of a strategically important international change program was struggling to realize the benefits promised from reforming a specific customer service operation.
-Analysis showed that sticking rigidly to organization norms and protocols was only going to make matters worse.
-The normal response to this situation would have been to keep iterating the Business Case to secure more funding.
+The SITUATION: The Senior Business Change Manager of a strategically important international change program was struggling to realize the benefits promised from reforming a specific customer service operation.
+Analysis showed that sticking rigidly to organization norms and protocols would likely make matters worse.
+The normal organizational response to this situation would have been to keep iterating the Business Case to secure more funding.
 But every Program was being squeezed.
 The resources just didn't seem to be there.

-Rather than sticking rigidly to 'how we've always done it' senior leaders in the Program team began to 'Spread Power' and 'Treasure Autonomy' (Bear Secrets 4 and 5).
+Rather than sticking rigidly to 'how we've always done it' senior leaders in the Program team began to 'Spread Power' and 'Treasure Autonomy' (through use of Crisis Adaptability Lab 2 Energy).
 The effect was to fuel innovation and creative thinking in many team members and operational staff.
-A sub-culture of Deal-Making emerged quickly.
-This led to some swapping and redesign of roles and approaches to reap greater benefits from customer service changes.
+A sub-culture of Deal-Making emerged quickly (via Crisis Adaptability Lab 3, Attuned to Impact).
+This led to some swapping and redesign of roles and approaches to reap greater benefits from planned customer service changes.

 RESULT: What had been seen as a money and resources problem was solved by innovation, creativity and the making of new deals between existing stakeholders, at minimal cost.
-The Program went on to deliver nearly 20% more net benefits than were in the Business Case: many £ms!
+The Program went on to deliver nearly 20% more net benefits (many £ms) than were in the Business Case:, within the planned timeframe.

 Case Study #3